-5. Finish Chimney: Install the rest of the chimney as directed in the Ceiling Supported Installation section, Steps 4 through 11.
+Supported Installation section, Steps 4 through 10.
 Refer to Figure 1 and Table 4 for chimney height requirements.
 Always maintain at least 2 inches of clearance to combustible materials, and enclose the chimney where it passes through occupied areas.
-The 2-inch clearance is an air space; do not fill that clearance space with any materials.
 Use a Wall Strap for every four (4) feet of chimney height.